Menu

 The CIHR Institute of Circulatory and Respiratory Health (ICRH) and the Canadian Critical Care Society (CCCS) have established an annual Mid-Career Lecturer in Critical Care Sciences Award in recognition of an individual outstanding mid-career investigator who has contributed significantly to the advancement their field.
 In addition to showing strength and reputation in their field in Canada and worldwide, award recipients have demonstrated impact on the development of young scientists and highly qualified personnel through mentorship and training.

-2024 CIHR-ICRH/CCCS Mid Career Lecturer Award in Critical Care Sciences
+2024 CIHR-ICRH/CCCS Mid Career Lecturer Award in Critical Care Sciences Winner

 Dr. Michelle Kho